odtu/EE564/XRAY/Kaan/read_meka.md.txt

 Lagrange polynomial method is used to complete T material's flux density vs core loss graphic's missing points.
 Flux density operation point is selected by amateur optimization and size consideration.

 Wire size, paralleling requirementare decided.
-Considering different types of geometries and corresponding number of turns geometry type is decided for the best efficiency.
+Considering different types of geometries and corresponding number of turns, geometry type is decided for the best efficiency.

+For this core and other all known parameters, losses, efficiency, mass, cost and electrical parameters are calculated.